-Avoiding the trigger, whatever it may be, is the best tactic.
+Avoiding the trigger, whatever it may be, is the best tactic to prevent hives.
 When that is not possible, OTC antihistamines like loratadine (Claritin) or fexofenadine (Allegra) can be used to control itching.
-A drug used to treat allergic asthma, omalizumab (Xolair injection), was approved in 2014 to treat chronic urticaria in those with no response to antihistamines.

 6. Contact Dermatitis

 Most of us have had contact dermatitis - when we touch something that evolves into a skin reaction.
 Contact dermatitis is a type of eczema, and may come from plants (poison ivy, sumac, oak), jewelry, latex gloves, and irritants like bleach or soaps.
-To prevent contact dermatitis, avoid the object.
-If your doctor suspects you have contact dermatitis, and the cause is unknown, they may suggest patch testing.
-In patch testing, allergic substances are applied to your skin.
-In a few days, your doctor will check for a reaction.
-To control symptoms, antihistamines, oral or topical steroids, and colloidal oatmeal baths are often helpful.
+To prevent contact dermatitis, avoid the object when possible.

 7. Diaper Rash